A-Bomb/GeniusSongAnalyzer/README.md

 It still needs some work.
 The get artist catalog grabs songs that may not be the artist for some reason, maybe because the artists name appears on the page?
 Not sure.
 I could add some code to do some filtering.
 It also appears to filter or limit the amount of results at around 48 songs, and I am not sure why.

+it doesn't account for a lot of things like in "rap god" where the first part is someone elses voice/words not the artist. and it doesn't account for if the chorus or another verse is sung by another artist. take it with a grain of salt but the numbers will still show you something.